opentripplanner/OpenTripPlanner/docs/sandbox/SiriUpdater.md

 This value is subtracted from the actual validity defined in the message.

-Normally the planed departure time is used, so setting this to 10s will cause the SX-message to be included in trip-results 10 seconds before the the planed departure time.
+Normally the planned departure time is used, so setting this to 10s will cause the SX-message to be included in trip-results 10 seconds before the the planned departure time.

 <h4 id="u__9__headers">headers</h4>